-For fifteen years, Dugan Petty served in Oregon State Government.
+For 15 years, Dugan Petty served in Oregon state government.
 His goal was to improve its effectiveness at the enterprise level.
-He served as the State’s Chief Information Officer for six years.
+He served as the state’s chief information officer for six years.
 His collaborative leadership led to a new e-government delivery system, open government applications, strengthening security, and improvements in IT governance.

-He moved to Oregon in 1998 to become Oregon’s chief procurement official.
-During this time he co-led a cross jurisdictional taskforce in the modernization of Oregon’s procurement statutes.
-In 2003-2004 he lead a sourcing initiative called Smart Buy that improved contract outcomes and reduced spending.
-During this time he gained a reputation as a trusted leader who could work with diverse groups to achieve consensus based outcomes in procurement, risk management, sustainability, and Information Technology.
+He moved to Oregon in 1998 to become the state’s chief procurement official.
+During this time, he co-led a cross jurisdictional taskforce in the modernization of Oregon’s procurement statutes.
+In 2003-2004, he led a sourcing initiative called Smart Buy that improved contract outcomes and reduced spending.
+During this time, he gained a reputation as a trusted leader who could work with diverse groups to achieve consensus-based outcomes in procurement, risk management, sustainability, and information technology.

-Before coming to Oregon, he served in Alaska State Government for over 24 years.
+Before coming to Oregon, he served in Alaska state government for over 24 years.
 He started his career in facilities management.
-His effectiveness as an innovator and leader was recognized.
-He was promoted to the Deputy Director of General Services and eventually the Director of General Services.
-His knowledge and effectiveness in managing state procurement resulted in an appointment as the State’s Chief Procurement Officer.
+His effectiveness as an innovator and leader was recognized, and he was promoted to deputy director of General Services and eventually director of General Services.
+Then, his knowledge and effectiveness in managing state procurement resulted in an appointment as the state’s chief procurement officer.